Many new videos on the new House of Thud Media

 Originally encoded in AVI DiVX format.

-You'll need to have or go download a DiVX codec to make
+You'll need to have or go download a DiVX codec to make these work

 but they're better quality motion and sound.
 They look decent at double